 Catherine Sloper, the dim-witted heroine of Henry James’s novel Washington Square, finds herself at odds with her father over a shady suitor.
 The father, correctly suspecting that the amorous Morris Townsend is nothing more than a money-grubbing jackanapes, repeatedly warns Catherine that it would be folly to marry such a rake.
 Things don’t really work out.
 In today’s Washington Square Park, you can still meet many cads, grifters and shady figures possibly involved in the low-level narcotics trade.
 Catherine’s story is a cautionary tale: Don’t take any wooden nickels.

-The slick Wall Street name-dropping murderer Patrick Bateman could hardly let a moment go by without mentioning an exclusive NYC haunt.
+The slick Wall Street name-dropping murderer Patrick Bateman could hardly let a moment go by without mentioning an exclusive NYC haunt in American Psycho.
 Some of these never existed outside of the author’s mind, and others have been long shuttered.
 Should you wish to relive the dread and repulsion felt while picturing the sculpted psychopath indulging in one of his many booze, food, drug and stabbing binges, consider a notable Bateman locale that still exists: the River Café.
 One of the few spots in ’80s Brooklyn where a gelled Milken acolyte would dare to be seen, the Café still whips up a mean chicken, and boasts spectacular views of the Financial District.
 Hopefully it’s now shorter on homicidal patrons.

 Though endlessly witty, sexy and brainy, Kushner’s Pulitzer-winning pair of plays portrays a New York City that’s not at all the candy-colored variety depicted in other mainstream AIDS-related dramas.
 Kushner’s protagonist Prior Walter—who was visited by angels and watched his lover leave him while his body was wracked by the AIDS virus—comes to his favorite place, the Bethesda Fountain, at the play’s conclusion.
 There, the iconic Angel of the Waters inspires Walter’s final benediction: “More life.”
 A visit to the bustling plaza and its statuary today just might provide that same sense of camaraderie with the city’s denizens and a continued, collective sense of perseverance in the face of adversity.